deadlydog/deadlydog.github.io/_posts/2024-08-21-Easily-retry-any-PowerShell-code-with-this-function.md

 If you do not want non-terminating errors to be retried (e.g. the `Write-Error` cases in the `$flakyAction` above), provide the `-DoNotRetryNonTerminatingErrors` switch parameter.

+You may have noticed that the verbose output includes the error message and error details.
+This is because some cmdlets, such as `Invoke-WebRequest`, sometimes put the error message in the ErrorDetails property.

 ### More examples

 Here are some more practical examples: